 An obstacle can come in different shapes and sizes.
 And sometimes it is us, who is the biggest obstacle of all.
+We can stand in our own way.
 Why is that so, and what can we do about it?

 I noticed my fear rising and starting to get out of proportion.
 What if …?